Snake plant scarring is a type of fungal infection on the plant.

 Here's what you need to do to prevent scars and discoloration on Snake plant leaves -

 You should always examine the issue on your plants closely.
 It gives you a better idea to understand the issue and take further action against it.

 Take a look at the scarring on the leaves and see if you can find anything unusual on them.
 You also need to ensure that there are no brown or black spots on the leaves, which could be a cause for concern.

 These spots appear due to a typical fungus issue in Snake plants.
 So, it's necessary for you to have a closer look at the scars as well as spots on both sides of the leaves.

 Once the inspection is over, you can water the plant adequately.

+Whenever you water the plant after a long time, water it thoroughly.
 Let it drain out from the drainage holes so that it will ensure the roots have received enough water supply.

 Note: If you have already watered the plant a couple of days back, you don't have to repeat the same process.

 It will help if you maintain a proper watering routine for this succulent.